sbgnbricks/cysticfibrosismap.github.io/pages/modelbricks.md

     </tr>
 </table>

 Although the signalling pathway exhibits a transient response to changes in signal strength, its steady-state response R is independent of S. Such behaviour is typical of chemotactic systems, which respond to an abrupt change in attractants or repellents, but then adapt to a constant level of the signal.
 The human sense of smell operates the same way.
 Below is SBGN brick that provides visualisation of this motif.
-The VCell model <a href="/modelbricks/Tyson_2003_1d.vcml">Tyson_2003_1d.vcml</a> provides an executable counterpart for this brick.
+The VCell BioModel <a href="/modelbricks/Tyson_2003_1d.vcml">Tyson_2003_1d.vcml</a> provides an executable counterpart for this brick.

  <div class="img" style="font-size:90%; text-align:center;"><br />
  <a href="/modelbricks/PhosphorylationSBGN.graphml">SBGN-PD brick</a> &ensp;